 Thus began a chain of events which eventually escalated into international news coverage.
 The boys who hung the nooses were given a mere slap on the wrist.
 This was only an innocent “youthful prank,” after all.
 The blacks staged a protest sit-in under the tree, followed by harassment by the whites.
 An eventual altercation resulted in one white boy being beaten up by a group of blacks, which was in direct retaliation, mind you (a black classmate had just before been brutally beaten at a white party), and with only the black youths being arrested and charged with attempted murder.
 The white kid who was beaten claims that the attack was totally unprovoked.
 Of course, I was not there, but I find it hard to believe that out of all the students in the school, these boys would single out this one to attack, if he is as innocent as he says.
 He must have done or said something to them.
 As is always the case, white people can do and say anything to us, but if we respond, we are the ones who get blamed.

 The convicted boys remained in jail for twelve months, because their bail was set so high (as much as $90,000 for one of them), that the families could not possibly pay it.
 Mychal Bell, the first boy to get an eventual trial, was represented by an incompetent, apathetic public defender and was tried by an all-white jury, DA and judge.
 Bell’s lawyer at least got his charges reduced to “aggravated assault with a deadly weapon.”
 The deadly weapon in question?
 The boy’s tennis shoes!
 My goodness, if articles of clothing can now be deemed as deadly weapons, then we are all breaking the law!
+I had better stop wearing a belt.
+I suppose I could beat somebody to death with one.
+So what if my pants fall down?
 How do they let people get away with such absurdities in the name of so-called justice?
 Not surprisingly, but still unbelievably, Bell was convicted and sentenced to 22 years in prison!
 That is what caused the public outrage and media attention.
 People couldn’t believe that this sort of thing was still going on in 2007, fifty years since the trouble in Little Rock.

 Civil rights and racial equality in this country seem to be at a standstill or regression rather than a progressive actuality.
 A subsequent appeal at least overturned his sentence, but Bell was not released from jail right away.
 There are still those who don’t even believe that there is a racism problem.
 When civil rights advocate, the Rev. Al Sharpton, was called down to Jena to see what he could do, certain white townsfolk were trying to blame him for the negative media attention that they received, saying that he had created the problems that they were having in Jena and that before he came, everything was hunky-dory.
 What?!
 Can you believe the naïve denial they always use when it suits their purpose?